sea-lab-wm/bee-tool/README.md

 ```
 Note: refer <a href="https://developer.github.com/apps/building-github-apps/"> Building GitHub Apps</a>

-Set up:

-download Stanford CoreNLP at <a href="https://stanfordnlp.github.io/CoreNLP/download.html"> download section</a>.
+Download Stanford CoreNLP at <a href="https://stanfordnlp.github.io/CoreNLP/download.html"> download section</a>.
 To connect your Nodejs application to Stanford CoreNLP
 ```sh
 ## Run the server using all jars in the current directory (e.g., the CoreNLP home directory),
 java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000